About the Journal

 Mr Justice Peter Charleton, Supreme Court

-Mr Justice Brian Murray, Court of Appeal
+Mr Justice Brian Murray, Supreme Court

-Mr Justice Max Barrett, High Court
+Mr Justice Max Barrett, High Court (Book Review Editor)

 Judge John O'Connor, Circuit Court